RolfBremer/in-dexter/sample-usage.typ

 = Sample Document to Demonstrate the in-dexter package

-This document explaines how to use the `ìn-dexter` package in typst.
+This document explains how to use the `ìn-dexter` package in typst.
 It contains several samples of how to use `in-dexter` to effectively index a document.
 Make sure to look up the typst code of this document to explore, what the package can do.